 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 21.02.2025

+Area of Law: Damages for Erection of Transmission Lines

 The Appellate Tribunal for Electricity upheld the decision of the Maharashtra Electricity Regulatory Commission to set aside the District Collector's order and hold that the Maharashtra State Electricity Transmission Company Limited (MSETCL) is liable to pay the appellant landowner only Rs.53,340 as compensation for the damage caused to grape trees on his land due to the erection of a transmission line.
 The Tribunal found that the Panchnama (inspection report) prepared by MSETCL on the date of the incident was more reliable and accurate in terms of recording the details required to determine the compensation, compared to the other panchnamas relied upon by the Collector.
 The Tribunal observed that the Collector had failed to properly address the issues flagged by the Commission while remanding the matter, and had selectively relied on the DSAO report without verifying the ground realities.